-The timetable below assumes that all tradesmen show up on time, no one gets sick, materials are readily available, and you--the homeowner--do not issue any change orders that slow down progress.
+The timetable below assumes the work is being done by a good general contractor working with competent subcontractors, that all tradespeople show up on time, that no one gets sick, materials are readily available.
+Slowdowns can also happen on the client side.
+You, the homeowner, must issue payments on time and not issue any unnecessary change orders that slow down the progress.

-More importantly, this is a cumulative timetable.
-In other words, dead days have been removed and all work days have been pushed together so that no gaps remain.
-It assumes that the minute one person is finished, the next person steps in immediately.
+More importantly, this is an idealized timetable.
+Dead days have been removed and all workdays have been pushed together so that no gaps remain.
+It assumes that the minute one worker is finished, the next person steps in immediately.
+Again, don't be surprised if the reality is about double this idealized schedule.

 |TASK||ALLOTTED TIME (DAYS)||NOTES|